Rayjolasun/Rayjolasun/README.md

 Here are some of the projects I have worked on:

-- Cleaned a dataset using SQL to audit, profile, transformed, filtered & standardized the data to be used for further analysis.
+- Cleaned a dataset using SQL to audit, profile, transform, filter & standardized the data to be used for further analysis.

 ### Education

-I hold a Bachelor's degree in Forestry, certificates in Data Analysis and Data visualisation with Power BI.
+I hold a Bachelor's degree in Forestry, and certificates in Data Analysis and Data visualisation with Power BI.
 I am constantly seeking to learn and improve my skills to become a better data analyst.

+## Contact Me

+If you have any questions or would like to discuss a potential project, feel free to reach out to me through my GitHub profile.
+I am always eager to learn and take on new challenges in the field of data analysis.
+Thank you for visiting my profile and I look forward to connecting with you!
 <!--
 **Rayjolasun/Rayjolasun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.